-Students attend class 12 hours per week. per week.
-International students and students receiving Veterans Administration Educational Benefits will spend an additional six (6) scheduled hours per week on campus undertaking supervised online courses and/or supervised lab studio assignments, for which attendance will be taken.
+Students attend class 13.5 hours per week.
+International students and students receiving Veterans Administration Educational Benefits will spend an additional 4.5 scheduled hours per week on campus undertaking supervised online courses and/or supervised lab studio assignments, for which attendance will be taken.
 A week is Monday through Friday.

-The School observes the following holidays:
+The school observes the following holidays:

-New Year's Eve and New Year's Day, January Labor Day, first Monday in September Memorial Day, last Monday in May Thanksgiving Thursday and Friday, November Independence Day, July 4 Christmas Eve and Christmas Day, December
+New Year's Eve and New Year's Day, January Memorial Day, last Monday in May Independence Day, July 4th

+Labor Day, first Monday in September Thanksgiving Thursday and Friday, November Christmas Eve and Christmas Day, December